1980 United States presidential election: Results

 Carter's loss was the worst performance by an incumbent president since Herbert Hoover lost to Franklin Roosevelt by a margin of 18% in 1932, and his 49 Electoral College votes were the fewest won by an incumbent since William Howard Taft won eight in 1912.
 Carter was the first incumbent Democrat to serve only one full term since James Buchanan, and the last until Joe Biden.
 This was the third and most recent presidential election in which the incumbent Democrat lost reelection, after 1840 and 1888.
 This was the first time since 1840 that an incumbent Democrat lost the popular vote.
 Reagan had the most lopsided Electoral College victory for a first-time president-elect, with the exception of George Washington's unanimous victory in 1788.

 This election was the last time a Republican won the presidency without winning Georgia.
 It was the first time Massachusetts voted for a Republican candidate since 1956.
 Carter did not win any states won by Gerald Ford in 1976.
 This election and the 1976 election are one of only two pairs of consecutive elections in which the incumbent president was defeated, the other being the 1888 and 1892 elections.
 This is the first time since 1896 that a party was voted out after a single four-year term.
+This did not occur again for either party until 2020, and for the Democrats until 2024.

 This election began an ongoing pattern in which Rust Belt states Michigan, Pennsylvania, and Wisconsin voted for the same presidential candidate, with the sole exception of 1988.

 Reagan won 53% of the vote in reliably Democratic South Boston, one example of the so-called Reagan Democrat.
 Survey research and post-election polling indicated that the landslide result had been more a repudiation of Carter than an embrace of Reagan.
 But the public was aware that Reagan would move the nation in a more conservative direction, and was apparently willing to give it a chance to avoid four more years of Carter.

 At age 69, Reagan was the oldest non-incumbent to win a presidential election.
-Thirty-six years later, in 2016, this record was surpassed by Donald Trump at age 70, and four years later by Joe Biden at age 77, and another four years after by Donald Trump again at age 78.
+Thirty-six years later, in 2016, Donald Trump surpassed this record at age 70, as did Joe Biden in 2020 at age 77, and Trump again in 2024 at age 78.